AlterRainbow/ESP-Library/README.md

-local parents = {"Lever"} -- the objects parents names, you can also leave this empty. local parts = {"Case", "Switch"}  -- the objects names, you can also leave this empty. local props = {color = Color3.fromRGB(255, 0, 0), alwaysOnTop = true, onlyPlayers = false, transparency = 0.5} -- the properties table, you can include this, there's a default property in the script.
+local parents = {"Lever"} -- the objects parents names, you can also leave this empty. local parts = {"Case", "Switch"}  -- the objects names, you can also leave this empty. local props = {color = Color3.fromRGB(255, 0, 0), alwaysOnTop = true, onlyPlayers = false, transparency = 0.5} -- the properties table, you can include this, there's a default property table in the script.

-local example = esp:Chams(parents, parts, props) -- creates chams for every instance in the game that is a part and has at a name in the parts table, the part is also a child of an instance in the game that has a name in the parents table.
+local example = esp:Chams(parents, parts, props) -- creates chams for every instance in the game that is a part, has its name in the parts table and its parent's name is in the parents table.

 wait(10)